shivam1342/ShivamSingh_HighBar_V2/reports/report.md

 ## Key Insights

-### 1. ROAS decline is driven by underperforming campaigns with low or zero CVR, indicating potential creative fatigue or audience issues
+### 1. ROAS declined due to recent increase in spend without proportional increase in revenue

 **Confidence:** 80%
 **Category:** roas_decline

 **Evidence:**
-- Multiple campaigns (e.g., 'Women | tudio Sports', 'Women | Studi Sports') have 0% CVR despite significant spend and impressions
-- Campaigns with low CVR (e.g., 'MEN SIGNATURE SOT', 'women su-mer invisible') have low ROAS, suggesting a correlation between CVR and ROAS
-- High spend campaigns (e.g., 'WOMEN Coton Classics', 'Men-Bold Colors Drop') with low CVR may be causing overall ROAS decline

-**Reasoning:** The data suggests that campaigns with low or zero CVR are contributing to the overall ROAS decline.
-This could be due to creative fatigue, where ad creative is no longer resonating with the target audience, or audience issues, where the target audience is not converting as expected.

-**Recommendation:** Refresh ad creative, test new targeting options, and consider audience expansion to improve CVR and ROAS
+- Recent ROAS is 5.32, a -3.3% change from previous ROAS
+- Total spend increased by 9.29% in the last 89 days
+- Average ROAS for the date range is 9.63, indicating a recent decline

+**Reasoning:** The recent decline in ROAS suggests that the increase in spend is not being matched by a corresponding increase in revenue.
+This could be due to a variety of factors, including audience saturation or creative fatigue.

+**Recommendation:** Review ad creative and targeting to ensure they are still effective, and consider pausing or optimizing underperforming campaigns

 ---

-### 2. CTR issues are contributing to underperformance in certain campaigns, potentially due to ad fatigue or targeting issues
+### 2. Low CTR is contributing to decreased ROAS, particularly in certain campaigns

 **Confidence:** 70%
 **Category:** ctr_issues

 **Evidence:**
-- Campaigns with 0% CTR (e.g., 'Women-Studio Spo-ts', 'WOMEN_Cot-on_Classics') have low or zero ROAS
-- Campaigns with low CTR (e.g., 'MEN BOL COLORS DROP', 'women Summer Inv-sible') have low ROAS, suggesting a correlation between CTR and ROAS

-**Reasoning:** The data suggests that campaigns with low or zero CTR are contributing to underperformance.
-This could be due to ad fatigue, where the target audience is no longer engaging with the ads, or targeting issues, where the target audience is not being reached effectively.

-**Recommendation:** Test new ad creative, targeting options, and consider audience expansion to improve CTR and ROAS
+- Average CTR for the date range is 1.31%
+- Multiple campaigns have 0.0 CTR, including 'Women-Studio Spo-ts' and 'WOMEN_Cot-on_Classics'
+- Campaign 'MEN BOL COLORS DROP' has a CTR of 0.0045%, indicating potential issues with ad relevance or targeting

+**Reasoning:** Low CTR can indicate issues with ad creative, targeting, or bidding strategy.
+Campaigns with extremely low or zero CTR should be reviewed and optimized to improve performance.

+**Recommendation:** Review ad creative and targeting for low-CTR campaigns, and consider testing new ad variations or targeting strategies

 ---

-### 3. Audience saturation may be contributing to underperformance in retargeting campaigns, potentially due to over-targeting the same audience
+### 3. Audience saturation may be contributing to decreased ROAS, particularly in retargeting campaigns

 **Confidence:** 60%
 **Category:** audience_saturation

 **Evidence:**
-- Retargeting campaigns (e.g., 'Men Pr-mium Modal', 'Men Premiu- Modal') have low or zero CTR and CVR
+- Multiple retargeting campaigns have high spend and impressions, but low or zero CTR and ROAS
-- High spend retargeting campaigns (e.g., 'Men-Bold Colors Drop') have low ROAS, suggesting potential audience saturation

-**Reasoning:** The data suggests that retargeting campaigns may be experiencing audience saturation, where the target audience is being over-targeted, leading to decreased engagement and conversions.
+- Campaign 'Men Pr-mium Modal' has a high ROAS, but also a high spend and impression count, indicating potential audience saturation

+**Reasoning:** Retargeting campaigns often have smaller audiences and may be more prone to saturation.
+High spend and impression counts without corresponding revenue increases can indicate that the audience is being over-targeted.

-**Recommendation:** Consider expanding targeting options, refreshing ad creative, or adjusting retargeting strategies to reduce audience saturation
+**Recommendation:** Consider expanding targeting to new audiences, such as lookalike audiences, or rotating ad creative to reduce fatigue

 ---